Sunday, 25 January 2026

 and through them cultivated a devout philosophy of amateur music making.

-She became interested by electronics after using a tape-operated computer at Purdue University
+She became interested in electronics after using a tape-operated computer

 After receiving her bachelor's degree in sociology from Shimer in 1967, she stayed in Oxford for an additional year,